openvinotoolkit/geti-sdk/README.md

 images.
 It can be downloaded via
 [this link](http://images.cocodataset.org/zips/val2017.zip) (approx. 1 Gb download).

+The above examples work with Datumaro for annotation loading, so in principle they should work with datasets in formats other than COCO too (as long as they're supported by Datumaro).

 ### Vitens examples
 The `create_vitens_aeromonas_detection_project.py` script creates a detection project using the bacteria colony dataset for the company Vitens (a former Cosmonio customer).